consensusnetworks/token-starter/README.md

 Other, already, existing tasks include:
 - Fix the Nuxt SSR hydration issue and then remove client-only wrapper in `./layouts/default.vue` (which is a temporary fix)
-- Add the subgraph to a submodule in this repository so its code can be hosted in its own repository
-- Complete simple K8s deployment of the Nuxt app (deployment.yaml and service.yaml) by fixing a port forwarding issue (which also needs to be documented)
+- Document the Docker Desktop workaround for local Kubernetes deployment

 ## Contributing
 Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.
+For major changes, please open an issue first!

 Please make sure to update tests as appropriate.